Tosche/Alcarin-Tengwar/README.md

 It is designed to look more typographic and of high quality, with academic context in mind.
 More detailed design notes can be seen [here](https://tosche.net/fonts/alcarin-tengwar).

-The word 'alcarin' means 'brilliant' in the Quenya language, one of the many invented languages by J.R.R.
+The word 'alcarin' means 'brilliant' in the Quenya language, the High-Elven language by J.R.R.
 Tolkien.

 ### Disclaimer
 The Brill fonts are owned by Koninklijke Brill NV.
 They are not licensed under the OFL but under licenses of their own, both non-commercial and commercial.